Six Flags Great Adventure: Movietown

 This section makes up what used to be the "Fun Fair" and "Action Town" sections of the park.
 It is themed as a Hollywood back lot, complete with Hollywood style buildings, and movie-themed ride, shops, stalls, and other attractions.
-Most of the attractions include DC Comics (Batman: The Ride).
+All of the attractions include DC Comics (Batman: The Ride).
 Over the years, many of the movie props have been removed, and all the flat rides in this section of the park have been moved or dismantled.
 This left the section with very few rides: the addition of The Dark Knight Coaster meant the removal of the Movietown Water Effect, a themed Splashdown ride.
 Batman and Robin: The Chiller and Stuntman's Freefall (an Intamin free-fall ride) had already been removed, and the "Axis Chemical" themed amphitheater, while still standing, no longer hosts stunt shows.
-Nitro was included in Movietown until the 2011 season when it became part of Adventure Seaport(The Pine Barrens).
+Nitro was included in Movietown until the 2011 season when it became part of Adventure Seaport (The Pine Barrens).
 For a time this section of the park was essentially a dead-end, forcing patrons to turn back after the Showcase Theater.

 The park reopened a pathway between this ride and the Justice League attraction, and now patrons can loop through Movietown and re-emerge near the fountain and the park's main entrance.
-Additionally, Wonder Woman: Lasso of Truth debuted in June 2019, located just next to the old Axis Chemical building.